splynx/docs/files/en/my_profile/imap/imap.md

 ![reply](reply1.png)

-Once customer replied - admin will see this message under Communication tab:
+Once customer replied, admin will see this message under Communication tab:

 ![reply in Splynx](reply_splynx.png)

-**Note!** In a previous steps I enabled access to my inbox for _splynx_ admin:
+**Note!** In a previous steps we enabled access to our inbox for _splynx_ admin:

 ![enabled access](access_settings.png)